Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 A colorful cable car in the street of San Francisco

-One of San Francisco’s many historic cable cars.
+One of San Francisco’s historic streetcars that run down Market Street

 San Francisco has a good amount of public transportation, but knowing when to take a BART train, Muni train, cable car, or bus can get confusing.

-BART (“Bay Area Rapid Transit”) has several different train lines that branch out all over the Bay Area, and it is best used for getting from the suburbs into the city.
+🚈 BART (“Bay Area Rapid Transit”) has several different train lines around the Bay Area.
+It is best used for getting from the suburbs into the city.

-Muni light rail covers just the area of San Francisco and has a number of trains, both above and below ground, that branch out to several different neighborhoods.
-The bus goes pretty much anywhere in the city.
+🚊 Muni covers all of San Francisco and has both buses and trains that branch out across the city.

-San Francisco is, unfortunately, not a very walkable city.
+🚶♂️ San Francisco is very walkable, but exercise caution in the hilly neighborhoods like Russian Hill and Nob Hill.
 The hills we have are no joke; they can be incredibly tiring to walk up and down all day.

 👉 Pro Tip: If you want to have a more streamlined way of getting around but don’t want to deal with the hassle of renting a car, try a San Francisco Big Bus tour!
 These buses have a scheduled route that stops at almost all of the main attractions mentioned in this itinerary.